merlinz01/redpepper/docs/protocol.md

 This document describes the protocol used for communication between the Manager and Agents.

-> The foundation of this protocol has much in common with WebSockets;
+> The basic protocol provides much the same functionality as a WebSocket connection.
-> I believe it would be fairly simple to implement communication
-> over WebSockets if need be.
+> It would be fairly simple to implement communication over WebSockets if such a need arises.

-## General

 Connections are made using TLS over a normal TCP connection initiated by agents.
 Messages are passed both directions over the connection.

-Messages are encoded in Protobuf encoding prefixed with the message's 32-bit encoded length.
+Messages are encoded in MessagePack encoding prefixed with the message's 32-bit encoded length.
-See `redpepper/common/messages.proto` for the message definitions.
+See [messages.py](/src/common/redpepper/common/messages.py) for the message definitions.

-Ideally, all messages should have predefined behavior depending on the state of the connection.

-Some messages represent a request/response flow.
-Others are one-way notifications.

-All request/response flows (should) have reasonable timeouts.

-Ping and Pong messages are used for connection keep-alive.
+Ping messages are used for connection keep-alive.

-The user decides whether or not to retry any command.
+All request/response flows should have timeouts.
+Retries of timed-out flows are not handled at the protocol level.

-## Event handling
+## Communication Flow

 On startup (agent):

-- send ClientHello with credentials
-- set ServerHello timeout

-Receive ClientHello (manager):

-- check authentication
-  - if fails, send Bye
-- update connection state with agent ID
-- send ServerHello

-Receive ServerHello (agent):

-- cancel ServerHello timeout
-- prepare to receive Command messages

-Periodically:

-- send Ping
-- set ping timeout

-Receive Ping:

-- send Pong

-Receive Pong:

-- cancel any ping timeout

-Receive Command (agent):

-- start command worker in separate thread.
-  - send DataRequest if data is needed
-    - wait for corresponding DataResponse received.
-  - send any relevant CommandProgress with progress and command ID.
-  - send CommandResult with command ID and results when done

-Receive CommandProgress (manager):

-- log event

-Receive CommandResult (manager):

-- log event

-Receive CommandCancel (agent):

-- notify worker thread of cancellation
-- worker thread send CommandDone with command ID and results so far

-Receive DataRequest (manager):

-- send DataResponse with relevant data

-Start command (user):

-- send Command with specified parameters and command ID set to auto-incremented value

-Cancel command (user):

-- send CommandCancel with commandID

-On connection errors or invalid data received or Bye received (server):

-- close the connection

-On connection errors or invalid data received or Bye received (agent):

-- close the connection
-- wait a bit
-- reconnect
+- Initiate connection to manager
+- Send AgentHello
+- Read ServerHello with timeout
+  - If timeout, close connection
+- Validate ServerHello as needed
+  - If validation fails, send Bye and close connection
+- Start listening for incoming messages and handle them as below

+On connection received (manager):

+- Read AgentHello with timeout
+  - If timeout, close connection
+- Authenticate agent based on information in AgentHello
+  - If authentication fails, send Bye and close connection
+- Send ServerHello
+- Start listening for incoming messages and handle them as below

+Periodically (both):

+- Send Ping message
+- Read Ping message with timeout
+  - If timeout, close connection

+Receive Request (both):

+- Execute the request specified in the message
+- Send Response with the request ID and the result of the request

+Receive Response (both):

+- Match the response to the request and return the result to the caller

+Receive Notification (both):

+- Handle the notification as needed without sending a response

+Receive Bye (both):

+- Close the connection